 √ The second class examines the ways in which language creates and reflects society and includes discussion of language policy, cultural politics, and language death.

-√ The third course explores the language of texts—linguistic, visual, and musical—and provides students with the tools they will need to analyze everything from a telephone conversation to a feature film.
+√ The third course explores the language of texts—linguistic, visual, and musical—and provides students with the tools they will need to analyze everything from a phone conversation to a feature film.

-Upper-level students take courses on subjects like Don Quijote, French culture in the Caribbean, and the German media, but there are also classes in linguistics, anthropology, and cultural studies that examine a broad range of issues in human communication.
+Upper-level students take courses on subjects like Don Quijote, French film, and the German media, but there are also classes in linguistics, literature, and cultural studies that examine a broad range of issues in human communication.

 The excitement of an interdisciplinary language program has translated into an M.A. curriculum in Intercultural Communication, the only such degree program in the U.S. located in a language department.
 Graduates of this program go on to complete doctoral degrees in media, language, anthropology, education, etc., and take jobs as language teachers, intercultural trainers in the health professions, study abroad coordinators, and business consultants.